How it All Started.

 After the sale of two of its most popular concepts – Mitchell’s/Columbus Fish Market and Mitchell’s/Cameron’s Steakhouse – to Ruth’s Chris Steak House, Inc. in early 2008, Cameron Mitchell Restaurants is focusing on developing new restaurant concepts as well as expanding concepts currently in the company’s portfolio.

-Founded in 2002, the Rusty Bucket Restaurant & Tavern, a sister company of CMR, currently operates 23 locations in Ohio, Michigan, Indiana, Florida, North Carolina and Colorado.
+Founded in 2002, the Rusty Bucket Restaurant & Tavern, a sister company of CMR, currently operates 22 locations in Ohio, Michigan, Indiana, Florida and North Carolina.